oleboleskole3/OpenDrop-Projects/readme.md

 [(For context see this video)](https://www.youtube.com/watch?v=rf-efIZI_Dg)

-This repository contains my struggles to parse the control protocol of the [OpenDrop V4 device](https://gaudishop.ch/index.php/product-category/opendrop/) from the source code of the official OpenDrop controller found in [this repository](https://github.com/GaudiLabs/OpenDrop) ("OpenDropController4_25" folder as of writing)
+This repository contains my struggles to parse the control protocol of the [OpenDrop V4 device](https://gaudishop.ch/index.php/product-category/opendrop/) from the source code of the official OpenDrop controller found in [this repository](https://github.com/GaudiLabs/OpenDrop) ("OpenDropController4_25" folder as of writing).
+This repository also includes my efforts to recreate the official controller with a greater focus on programmmable control.

 ## Current findings: